01-edu/public/subjects/roman_numbers/README.md

 ### Instructions

-Implement the `From<u32> Trait` to create a roman number from a `u32`.
-The roman number should be in subtractive notation (the common way to write roman number I, II, III, IV, V, VI, VII, VIII, IX, X ...)
+Implement the `From<u32>` trait to create a roman number from a number.
+The roman number should be in subtractive notation (the common way to write roman number I, II, III, IV, V, VI, VII, VIII, IX, X ...).

-For this start by defining the digits as `RomanDigit` with the values I, V, X, L, C, D, M and Nulla for 0
+Start by defining the digits as `RomanDigit` (`Nulla` is 0).

-Next define `RomanNumber` as a wrapper to a vector of RomanDigit's And implement the Trait `From<u32>`.
+Next define `RomanNumber` as a wrapper to a vector of `RomanDigit`, and implement the Trait `From<u32>`.

 ### Expected Functions and Data Structures